zeruhur/plerion/_five_galaxies/en/03_major_species.md

 # Major Species

-In the vast expanse of Plerion’s Five Galaxies, numerous species and civilizations have flourished, each with their own unique characteristics, cultures, and interactions.
+In the vast expanse of the Five Galaxies, numerous species and civilizations have flourished, each with their own unique characteristics, cultures, and interactions.
 This chapter delves into the diverse tapestry of sentient beings that inhabit the Charted Space, providing a glimpse into the major species that shape the intergalactic landscape.
 From amphibian Lynem to avian Wrulisu, reptilian Tesu to mammalian Che-esune, the chapter explores their physical traits, cultural nuances, and relationships with other species, including humans.

-While the species presented in this chapter are only a selection of the rich tapestry of life that populates the Five Galaxies, they represent a cross-section of the diverse civilizations that have shaped this universe.
+While the species featured in this chapter are just a glimpse of the abundant variety of life populating the Five Galaxies, they exemplify a range of diverse civilizations that have been instrumental in shaping this universe.

 ## Overview